digitalrebar/doc/workloads/troubleshooting.rst

 ~~~~~~~

 If having trouble getting the SSH keys to work correctly, include the ``--clean-ids`` flag in the script.
 html Rebar creates a unique SSH key for each node created; consequently, Rebar SSH IDs may sometimes be orphaned with the provider.
-These can be safely removed with the Provider UI or CLI.
+These can be safely removed with the Provider UX or CLI.

 Provider Failure
 ~~~~~~~~~~~~~~~~